 The effects of climate change continue to create an alarming level of concern for the state of the global environment.
-As a result, the global business community has increased its political and social awareness surrounding the issue, and the United States has entered into international agreements in an attempt to lessen expected increases in global temperatures, such as reentering the Paris Agreement.
-Further, the U.S. Congress, state legislatures and federal and state regulatory agencies continue to propose and enact initiatives to supplement the global effort to combat climate change.
-If new legislation or regulation is enacted, we could incur increased costs and capital expenditures to comply with its limitations, which may impact our financial condition and operating performance.
+As a result, the global business community has increased its political and social awareness surrounding the issue.
+The U.S. Congress, state legislatures and federal, state and local regulatory agencies have and may continue to propose and enact initiatives related to climate change.
+Conversely, the federal government has withdrawn the U.S. from the Paris Agreement and indicated reversal of related commitments or policies.
+Such fragmented policies across jurisdictions, and changes in laws or regulations, may result in increased compliance and administrative costs.
+Similarly, if new legislation or regulation is enacted, we could incur increased costs and capital expenditures to comply with its limitations, which may impact our financial condition and operating performance.